sistedes/handle.generator/README.md

 ```

   It is also possible to run the command without the `-i` and `-o` arguments, and stdin and stdout will be used instead.
-This feature is specially useful when using the tool within shell scripts:
+This feature is especially useful when using the tool within shell scripts:

 ```
 $ cat export.xml | java -jar generator.jar -p 11705